Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

 \subsection{Gauged Dirac sigma models}

 In this section, we consider a physical theory which has a Hamiltonian Lie algebroid structure over a Dirac structure.

-Let $\Xi$ be a three dimensional manifold with two dimensional boundary $\Sigma = \partial \Xi$ and $L$ be a Dirac structure in $TM \oplus T^*M$.
-The Dirac sigma model \cite{Kotov:2004wz} is a sigma model, i.e., a mechanics on the mapping space, from $\Xi$ to a Dirac structure $L$.
-Precise construction is as follows.
+Let $\Xi$ be a three dimensional manifold with two dimensional boundary $\Sigma = \partial \Xi$ and let $L$ be a Dirac structure in $TM \oplus T^*M$.
+The Dirac sigma model (DSM) \cite{Kotov:2004wz} is a sigma model from $\Xi$ to a Dirac structure $L$.
+Concrete construction is as follows.

 Let $X:\Xi \rightarrow M$ be a map from $\Xi$ to a smooth manifold $M$.
-Let $Z + V$ be a $1$-form on a two dimensional manifold $\Sigma$ taking value in the pullback of a subbundle $L \subset TM \oplus T^*M$, where $Z$ takes a value in $X^* T^*M$ and $Z$ takes a value in $X^* TM$.
-Moreover, we assume a metric $g$ on $M$.
-The action functional of the Dirac sigma model is
+Consider a $1$-form $V + Z$ on $\Sigma$ that takes value in the pullback of the subbundle $L \subset TM \oplus T^*M$, where $V$ takes a value in $X^* TM$ and $Z$ takes a value in $X^* T^*M$.
+Moreover, we assume $M$ is equipped with a metric $g$.
+The action functional of the Dirac sigma model is given by \footnote{In Section \ref{sec:GDSM}, $\alpha$ denotes a coupling constant, is not a differential form.}